tfulanchan/kau-docs/docs/486/ch5.md

 ---
-title: Chapter 5 How the Internet Redefines Organizational Boundaries A transaction Cost Analysis
+title: "Chapter 5 How the Internet Redefines Organizational Boundaries: A transaction Cost Analysis"
 sidebar_position: 1
 ---